pvanlaake/CFtime/cran-comments.md

 * Additional checks have been performed with GHA and devtools::check(remote = TRUE, manual = TRUE) and devtools::check_win_devel().

-* This patch 1.6.1 add new functionality that is necessary to support dependent package ncdfCF.
-Furthermore it fixes some minor errors and has updated documentation.
+* This patch 1.6.2 is a maintenance release to fix some minor errors and update documentation.

 ## revdepcheck results

-We checked 4 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 5 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages